fenago/tableau-fundamentals/lab-guides/md/Lab_3.md

 Let\'s consider how the preceding charts can be created and even combined into a single visualization in Tableau.
 We\'ll use a quick table calculation.
-We\'ll cover table calculations much more in *Chapter 6*, *Diving Deep with Table Calculations*.
+We\'ll cover table calculations much more in *Lab 6*, *Diving Deep with Table Calculations*.
 Here, simply follow these
 steps: